databendlabs/databend/docs/doc/15-sql-functions/61-ai-functions/index.md

 FROM documents;
 ```

-This SQL script creates a documents table, inserts the example documents, and then generates embeddings using the ai_embedding_vector function.
-The embeddings are stored in the embeddings table with the ARRAY(FLOAT32) column type.
+This SQL script creates a `documents` table, inserts the example documents, and then generates embeddings using the `ai_embedding_vector` function.
+The embeddings are stored in the embeddings table with the `ARRAY(FLOAT32)` column type.

-## Searching for related documents using cosine distance
+## Searching for similarity documents using cosine distance

 Suppose you have a question, "What is a subfield of artificial intelligence?", and you want to find the most related document from the stored embeddings.
-First, generate an embedding for the question using the ai_embedding_vector function:
+First, generate an embedding for the question using the `ai_embedding_vector` function:
 ```sql
 SELECT doc_id, text_content, cosine_distance(embedding, ai_embedding_vector('What is a subfield of artificial intelligence?'))
 AS distance
 FROM embeddings